MiladGhorbaniG/Introduction-to-carried-out-projects/README.md

-# Introduction to fulfilled projects
+# Introduction to carried out projects

 Here you will find information about a number of completed projects and the software or hardware used.